Reed-CompBio/spras/docs/tutorial/beginner.rst

     snakemake --cores 1 --configfile config/beginner.yaml

-my Sub-subsection
+my Subsection
 -----------------
 My Sub-subsection
 ^^^^^^^^^^^^^^^^^
 - egfr
 - one algorithm
 - three different preset combos
-    - run one at a time, then describe what is happening in the output files and the caching
+    - run one then 2 at a time, then describe what is happening in the output files and the caching
-- provide a config template to use?
-YES but mostly prefilled out. leave one or two combos commented out that a user can rerun or provide examples in the tutorial itself that a user can copy and paste
-    - provide different ways parameters can be updated? list vs single int or str for now (show the other ways in the hard/in future stuff)
+- then run the analysese and explain what is happening (what is happening based on the logs (what is run/rerun), what the outputs are (pathway vs raw-pathway) (hashed parameters) (folders) (the other files that are not outputs))

 Step #: Understanding the Outputs / Visulizing the Outputs
 ==========================================================